 Switchblade is an action platform game initially released by Gremlin in 1989 for the Commodore Amiga, Atari ST and in 1990 for the 8bit ZX Spectrum, Commodore 64 and Amstrad CPC.
 The game was later ported in 1991 to the Amstrad CPC+ and Amstrad GX4000.

-The game is a cross between shoot 'em up and a platform gameplay (typically a platform-shooter) in which the level areas becomes visible as you progress and plays in flip-screen mode.
-You control Hiro (the only survived Bladeknight) through six levels who must reassemble the 16 fragments of the shattered Fireblade.
-Only then can he take on Havoc and avenge his peoples death.
-There are several enemies on your way who must be taken out by using your feasts or kicks but also with fire-arms found later.
-As you progress, you can find bonus weapons and secret rooms.
+STORY / GAMEPLAY The cyber world of Thraxx is about to enter a new era of darkness and despair.
+Havok, a dark lord of nightmares, having slept for 10.000 years has finally awoken.
+The Fireblade has been broken and it's sixteen pieces were scattered through the underworld where Havok now reigns.
+The slaughter has begun and all of the Blade Knights (hi-tech warriors of Traxx) are dead, except of one.
+The game is a combination between an action shooter and a platform game (typically a platform-shooter) in which the level areas become visible as you progress and scroll in flip-screen mode.
+You control Hiro (the only Blade Knight that survived) through six levels and must re-assemble the 16 fragments of the shattered Fireblade.
+Only then Hiro will be able to take on Havok and avenge his friends' death.
+There are several enemies on your way who must be taken out by using your fists or kicks but also with firearms, found later.
+As you progress, you will find bonus weapons and secret rooms.